 The Committee of Bar Examiners solicits applications from attorneys to grade the California Bar Examination twice yearly.
 Minimum qualifications require that applicants:

-Security, financial and logistical considerations also require that applicants live and work within the greater San Francisco Bay Area and not be affiliated professionally with any law school or bar review course.
+Applicants should not be affiliated professionally with any law school or bar review course.

 Those selected must first serve as apprentice graders.
 Apprentice graders do not actually grade unless an emergency situation arises or a vacancy occurs on their grader panel.
 They must make the commitment to be available, however, should they be needed to grade at any point during the two- to three-month grading cycle.